top of page

 There are all different kinds of vinegar used in cuisine today, from white wine vinegar, red wine vinegar, apple cider vinegar, rice wine vinegar, balsamic vinegar, and champagne vinegar.
 However, the best and most common kind used for hot sauces is white wine vinegar.

 White vinegar is pretty commonly the most used when it comes to cooking as it is.
 It's made with grain alcohol, similar to vodka.
-Which makes it the most neutral tasting among vinegar.
+This makes it the most neutral-tasting among vinegars.
 You can also purchase it at just about any grocery store and online.

-If you want to try a vinegar base hot sauce, we recommend none other than Sam Sauce.
+If you want to try a vinegar-based hot sauce, we recommend none other than Sam Sauce.
 Which uses a combination of Japanese Black Vinegar and Yuzu Vinegar... creating crazy good flavors!

 3. Tomato Base

-Another popular base used for many different types of hot sauces are roasted tomatoes.
+Another popular base used for many different types of hot sauces is roasted tomatoes.
 Tomatoes have a natural sweetness that can be used to balance out the heat of the peppers.

 Tomato is also a great base to use if you want to add layers of flavor without making it too spicy or sour.